 There are only two rules when starting this list.
 The first step is to try and decide if they will happen in just six months.
 This then removes all the irrelevant worries from your head and narrows them down to the ones you need to think about now.
 Experts state that it’s normal to have general anxiety thoughts like ‘I think something bad is going to happen’ or worries over the next year.
 Or four.
 Forget about those for now and keep this task simple by limiting your worries to those outcomes resolved in the next 180 days.

 Develop Your Awareness

 When you look again, decide which ones you have managed to deal with over that time period.
-Then when you’ve done this, start again with another list.
+Then, when you’ve done this, start again with another list.
 Researchers suggest repeating the experiment until you have a better understanding of how often things you worry about don’t happen.
-Eventually, as more of your worries start to dwindle away, you will realise how useless many of them are.
+Eventually, as more of your worries start to dwindle away, you will realize how useless many of them are.

 Most Worries Never Happen Anyway